Da Lat

 Da Lat's specific sights are pine woods and twisting roads full of marigold (hoa dã quỳ) and mimosa blossom in the winter.
-The city's temperate weather stands in contrast to Vietnam's otherwise tropical climate.
+The city's highland tropical climate stands in contrast to Southern Vietnam's otherwise lowland tropical climate.
 Mist covering the valleys almost year-round leads to its name "City of Eternal Spring".
 Residents and tourists have often said that Da Lat has all four seasons in one day: spring in the morning, summer at noon, autumn in the afternoon and winter at night, from the sunset to the sunrise.

 With its year-round cool weather, Da Lat supplied huge amounts of temperate agriculture products for all over Vietnam, for example: cabbage, cauliflower, artichoke, tea, wine, persimmon, and coffee.
 Its flower industry produces three characteristic flowers: hydrangea (cẩm tú cầu), Da Lat rose, and golden everlasting (hoa bất tử).
 The confectionery industry offers a wide range of mứt, a kind of fruit preserve that closely resembles varenie, made from strawberry, mulberry, sweet potato, and roselle.

 Da Lat is also known as an area for scientific research in the fields of biotechnology and nuclear physics.
 Da Lat is known regionally for avocado ice-cream, bánh tráng nướng, and its large garment market, with a broad selection of cool-weather clothing.